tonymih/tonymih.github.io/_posts/2024-11-19-cnn-fruit-classification.md

 ```
 <br>
 The ModelCheckpoint callback that has been put in place means that we do not just save the *final* network at epoch 50, but instead we save the *best* network, in terms of validation set performance - from *any point* during training.
-In other words, at the end of each of the 50 epochs, Keras will assess the performance on the validation set and if is has not seen any improvement in performance it will do nothing.
+In other words, at the end of each of the 50 epochs, Keras will assess the performance on the validation set and if it has not seen any improvement in performance it will do nothing.
 If it does see an improvement however, it will update the network file that is saved on our hard-drive.

 <br>
 #### Analysis Of Training Results